 Dr. Price’s son, Dr. Charles T. Price, works in Central Florida as “Director of the International Hip Dysplasia Institute (IHDI), where he leads an international group of orthopedic surgeons in efforts to improve prevention, diagnosis, and treatment of hip dysplasia, the most common abnormality in newborn infants and a frequent cause of hip arthritis in adults.
 He is principal investigator and coordinator for a multi-national clinical trial for treatment for infant hip dislocations.”

-Read more.
-His new book published this year, Can You Feel It in Your Bones?
+His book published in 2012, Can You Feel It in Your Bones?
 How a Doctor’s Quest Uncovered the Hidden Benefits of Silicon for Bone Health goes beyond traditional medicine with research on nutrition and silicon.

-Learn more about how Orlando became the medical city it is today in this two part medical oral history interview with Dr. C. David Price.
+Learn more about how Orlando became the medical city it is today in this two part medical oral history interview with General Surgeon Dr. C. David Price.

 Dr. C. David Price is a founding member of the Florida Association of General Surgeons and the first Board Certified Surgeon in Winter Park.
 He served in WWII and the Korean War.
 Before coming to Central Florida he was Chief of Surgery at Biloxi Air Force Hospital and worked as a surgeon in the Veterans Administration Hospital.
 His private practice in Central Florida spans three decades (1954-1987) and numerous leadership positions such as head of the Orange County Medical Society Grievance Committee, Board of Trustee for Winter Park Memorial Hospital, and involvement in numerous church and civic activities.